Streaky Bay, South Australia: History

 It is now thought these streaks are caused by the release of oils by certain species of seaweed in the bay.

 The first European land exploration was conducted on behalf of the Secondary Towns Association by John Hill and Samuel Stephens, whose expedition arrived at Streaky Bay on 15 August 1839 using the chartered brig Rapid as a base.

 A fortnight later, on 25 August 1839, Edward John Eyre, who had explored overland from Port Lincoln, arrived at the locality and established a small base about 3 kilometres from what is now the Streaky Bay Township, which he used as a store for his overland expeditions to Point Bell.
 That site, known as Eyre's Waterhole, is listed on the South Australian Heritage Register, and can still be seen just off the Flinders Highway.

 The Streaky Bay and nearby Elliston areas became taboo for the Aboriginal people of the region following conflict with European settlers in the mid-19th century.
 There were killings on both sides, the most significant event being the Waterloo Bay massacre of a large number of Aboriginal people in May 1849.

 Pastoralists moved into the area from 1854.
-The town was officially proclaimed in 1872.
-It was originally called Flinders, but was changed to Streaky Bay in 1940, to reflect local usage of the name.
+The town was officially proclaimed in 1872 as Flinders, but was changed to Streaky Bay in 1940, to reflect local usage.

 Wheat growing began in the 1880s and, by 1906, 31,000 bags of wheat and 470 bales of wool had been exported from Streaky Bay by ship.
 By that time a telegraph office had been established and regular mail deliveries were made from Port Lincoln.

 In September 1918, a massive blue whale, over 26 metres long, was cast onto rocks on Gibson's Peninsula.
 Its skeleton is still on display in the South Australian Museum.